Configuring a vDisk for Microsoft volume licensing

 - Maintaining or upgrading the vDisk image

-After you create a vDisk using the Imaging Wizard, it must be reset to a non-activated state using the rearm command.
+After a vDisk is created using the Imaging Wizard, it must be reset to a non-activated state using the rearm command.

-Tip: Microsoft limits the number of times you can run rearm on an installed OS image.
-The operating system needs to be reinstalled if you exceed the number of allowed rearm attempts.
+Microsoft limits the number of times you can run rearm on an installed OS image.
+Reinstall the operating system if the number of allowed rearm attempts is exceeded.

 - If the KMS option was not selected when the vDisk image was created, click on the Microsoft Volume Licensing tab and set the licensing option to KMS.

 - Set the vDisk mode to Standard Image mode.

 - Stream the vDisk to one or more target devices.

 Maintaining or upgrading a vDisk image that uses KMS volume licensing

 To maintain or upgrade a vDisk image that is configured to use KMS volume licensing: